-The university is committed to creating and maintaining a working, learning and social environment that is free from violence.
-Acts or threats of physical violence, including verbal abuse, harassment, terrorism, hate, prejudice, stalking, intimidation and/or coercion that involve or affect the Fort Valley State community will not be tolerated.
-Threats or acts of violence include conduct against persons or property that are severe, offensive, and create a hostile, abusive or intimidating work environment.
+The university is committed to creating and maintaining a working, learning, and social environment which is free from violence.
+Acts or threats of physical violence, including verbal abuse, harassment, terrorism, hate, prejudice, stalking, intimidation, and/or coercion which involve or affect the Fort Valley State community will not be tolerated.
+Threats or acts of violence include conduct against persons or property which are severe, offensive, and create a hostile, abusive or intimidating work environment.

-If you have experienced an incident that is affecting your study or work environment and are feeling overwhelmed and stressed, we encourage you to speak to your supervisor or the dean of your college immediately.
-You may also seek counseling and relief by contacting the Counseling Center or the FVSU Police.
+If you have experienced an incident which is affecting your study or work environment and are feeling overwhelmed and stressed, we encourage you to speak to your supervisor or the dean of your college immediately.
+You may also seek counseling and relief by contacting the Counseling Center or FVSU Police.

-If someone is using abusive language or threatening you:
+If someone is using abusive language or threatening you, follow the suggestions below.

-- Try to back away from the individual
+- Try to back away from the individual.

-- Talk calmly
+- Talk calmly.

-- Use open body language
+- Use open body language.

-- Don't get upset or take it personally; afterward, you should document the threat and report the threat to management or your dean
+- Don't get upset or take it personally; afterward, you should document the threat and report the threat to management or your dean.